 Babul has brought a second lawsuit against Relmada.
 Ruling on Relmada's motion, the United States District Court for the Eastern District of Pennsylvania dismissed Babul's claims for breach of contract and intentional infliction of emotional distress, and left intact his claims for defamation, and wrongful use of civil process.
-Management believes that the Company has good defenses to all of Babul's claims, and that the outcome of the Babul litigation, even if unfavorable, would not materially affect the Company's operations, financial position, or cash flows of the Company.
+Management believes thatthe Company has good defenses to all of Babul's claims, and that the outcome of the Babul litigation, even if unfavorable, would not materially affect the Company's operations or financial position.
 However, litigation is an inherently uncertain process, and there can be no assurances with respect to either the outcome or the consequences of this litigation.